ocelotconsulting/node-acme-lambda/README.md

         $ npm run dist

-5. Create lambda by uploading zip, and establish your desired trigger (i.e. periodic).
+5. Create lambda by uploading zip, set the handler to "app.handler", and establish your desired trigger (i.e. periodic).

 *Optional*: You can write your certificates to a PEM file by executing: